JJBR13/Justin-Brown-milestone-project-one/TEST.md

 - Galaxy S8+
 - Surface Duo

-I actively was able to test the website on Galaxy Fold, Ipad air & Blade 15 Razor Laptop
+I was able to actively test the website on my Galaxy Fold, Ipad Air & Blade 15 Razor Laptop.

 ## Issues/ Bugs Found & Resolved

 **a) Labels & ids not linked on forms**

-- I used bootstrap docs for inserted forms, I changed id and not labels to match this was brought to attion when using WAVE and was a simple fix.
+- I used bootstrap docs for inserted forms.
+I changed id and not labels to match.
+This was brought to attention when using WAVE and was a simple fix.

 **b) Forms submition**

-- After posting the website for peer review, it came to my attention when submitting the contact it redirected to Code Institute default page.
-This allowed for a poor user experence and a drop in bounce rate, as there was no link back to current site.
-To fix this issue, contact-submission.html was created, this thanked the user for their contact but also provided a link back to the homepage.
+- After posting the website for peer review, it came to my attention that when submitting the contact it redirected to the Code Institute default page.
+This allowed for a poor user experience and a drop in bounce rate, as there was no link back to the current site.
+To fix this issue, contact-submission.html was created.
+This thanked the user for their contact but also provided a link back to the homepage.

 **c) Nav-bar reponsitivity**

-- The nav-bar was also lifted from bootstrap doc and made to only changes format on mobile devices.
-This did leave the button on and appeared in the hamburger dropdown.
-This was not ideal for user design and was easily targeted through media queries and id tag #button-remove.
+- The nav-bar was also lifted from the bootstrap doc and made to only change format on mobile devices.
+This did turn the button on and it appeared in the hamburger dropdown.
+This was not ideal for user design and was easily targeted through media queries and the id tag #button-remove.

 **d) Image not loading when live**

-- The image carousel on the contact.html page when deployed, 2 of them fell to default alt text.
-This was due to an addtion / added at the from of the href link for the 2 images.
-Once this was removed it worked perfectly.
+- When the image carousel on the contact.html page is deployed, two of them fall to default alt text.
+This was due to an addition of "/" at the beginning of the href link for the two images.
+Once this was removed, it worked perfectly.

 ## Unresolved

-- Improvement of performance on mobile device: results highlight that there is big acessibility was on all devices with 94% and above.
-The biggest difference was on performance from desktop to mobile.
-Lighthouse highlighted images size and format to next-gen. Further removing redudent CSS code from libary (boostrap), was highlighted.
+- Improvement of performance on mobile devices: results highlight that there is a lot of accessibility on all devices with 94% and above.
+The biggest difference was in performance from desktop to mobile.
+Lighthouse highlighted the image size and formatting of the image to next-gen. Further, indicating removing redundant CSS code from the library (boostrap) was highlighted.

-- Full screen images for smaller devices: Lighthouse also suggests not to have immage full up screen entirity on smaller devices.
-This was a personal preference and decided to keep this design feature on both index.html & view-van.html.
+- Lighthouse also advises against making images full-screen on smaller devices.
+This was a personal preference and I decided to keep this design feature on both index.html and view-van.html.

 Back to [README.md](/README.md)